cds-snc/laptop/README.md

+# CDS Laptop Customizations

+This repository contains config files for the [18F/laptop](https://github.com/18F/laptop) script that add a few packages specific to the CDS development environment.

+See the [18F/laptop](https://github.com/18F/laptop) documentation for an overview of the script and packages installed.

-# 18F/laptop
+## 18F/laptop

-Laptop is a shell script which turns your Mac into an awesome web development machine.
+[18F/Laptop](https://github.com/18F/laptop) is a shell script which turns your Mac into an awesome web development machine.

 It can be run multiple times on the same machine safely.
 It installs, upgrades, or skips packages based on what is already installed on the machine.

-## CDS Laptop Customizations

-This repository contains config files for the [18F/laptop](https://github.com/18F/laptop) script that add a few packages specific to the CDS development environment.

-See the [18F/laptop](https://github.com/18F/laptop) documentation for an overview of the script and packages installed.

 ## Usage